UK rail passengers are suffering from militant Trade Union action and poor performance by Network Rail.

 Daniel joined the Centre for Policy Studies as Head of Economic Research in November 2015.
 He was promoted to Deputy Director in March 2017.
 Prior to joining the CPS, he worked in research roles for a number of parliamentarians.

-Before his appointment as Director of the Centre for Policy Studies, Tim Knox was the Editor at the CPS - a position in which he was responsible for publishing papers by every Conservative leader since Mrs Thatcher as well as by hundreds of leading academics and opinion formers.
+Tim Knox was Director of the CPS from 2011-2017.
+Before he was Director, Tim was the Editor at the CPS - a position in which he was responsible for publishing papers by every Conservative leader since Mrs Thatcher as well as by hundreds of leading academics and opinion formers.